Zyras artemis

 Zyras artemis is a species of beetle in the family Staphylinidae and subgenus Diaulaconia described by Wei-Ren Liang, Munetoshi Maruyama, and Hou-Feng Li in 2017.

 The assignment of Zyras artemis to the subgenus Diaulaconia is based on the comparison of female spermatheca, male aedeagus, and male secondary characters.
-In recent study is found to be associated with the fungus-growing termite, Odontotermes formosanus, and is showing meticulous predatory behavior.
+In a recent study, it was found to be associated with the fungus-growing termite Odontotermes formosanus and to show meticulous predatory behavior.